Traffic jams, diners, and Jersey Shore are a few things we instantly associate with New Jersey, but besides these, what is New Jersey famous for?

-When you read “Jersey Shore” you immediately thought of something else, didn’t you?
+When you read “Jersey Shore,” you immediately think of something else, right?
 Well, that simply means that we have to include that Jersey shore in this list too…

 Jersey Shore is an MTV reality tv show that ran from 2009 to 2012, following the lives of eight housemates at a vacation home in Seaside Heights, New Jersey.
-The show became a pop culture phenomenon, receiving several international adaptations and the cast members going on to other tv-shows.
+The show became a pop culture phenomenon, receiving several international adaptations and the cast members attending other tv-shows.

 However, Jersey shore was as successful as it was controversial.
 Critics said it perpetuated stereotypes, portrayed Italian-Americans very poorly, used the terms Guido/guidette, and that the cast members weren’t from New Jersey.
 All of this is true, but… the show and its members still had huge success and became highly known celebrities.